 A robust paid search strategy is the single most effective way to augment your organic traffic, a fact that grows increasingly important when you’re competing fiercely for the attention of holiday shoppers.
 From Black Friday through to Christmas Day, advertisers generally see a spike in consumers who click through Google Ads for location details.
 This makes sense considering that the holidays are the time when the intent to purchase immediately and locally reaches its yearly peak.
 Make sure your ad campaigns include location extensions so that consumers can get from an ad to a local store quickly and easily.

-If you enjoyed these tips, you'll love our upcoming webinar
+If you enjoyed these tips, you'll love our on-demand webinar:

 ✔ Dress up your Facebook pages